Commemoration

 Since 2020, Parks Canada has provided multi-year funding to the National Centre for Truth and Reconciliation for the purpose of engaging with residential school communities to:

-Budget 2022 allowed Parks Canada collaborates with Indigenous partners to transform the narrative at Parks Canada heritage places.
+Budget 2022 allowed Parks Canada collaborates with Indigenous partners seeking to commemorate the history and legacy of residential schools, including via the Stories of Canada initiative, through which Parks Canada collaborates with Indigenous partners to transform the narrative at Parks Canada heritage places.

-These projects showcase the importance of these heritage places from Indigenous perspectives and invest in opportunities for Indigenous communities to share and communicate their histories in their own ways and in their own voices.
+These projects showcase the importance of these heritage places from Indigenous perspectives and invest in opportunities for Indigenous communities to share and communicate their histories own voices and ways.

 Recent progress